ArianeHck/PRE-BONDS/README.md

 ## Usage

-Make sure to update the files path on your side
+Make sure to update the files path on your side.

 ## Contact

-LaPsyDÉ — Université Paris Cité
+LaPsyDÉ - Université Paris Cité